amcooper181/amcooper181/README.md

 # 👋 Hi, I'm Austin Cooper

 Welcome to my GitHub profile!
-I'm a Test Engineer and computer science student.
+I'm a Test Engineer at Tektronix, a computer science student, and a former automotive technician.

 ---